 What better place to shop for antiques than Burlington, one of New Jersey’s oldest cities?!
 The 330-year old city is home to multiple locations listed on the National Register of Historic Places and offers a square mile of shops and restaurants.

-If you’re a history buff, you’ll want to take one of Historical Society’s walking tours.
+If you’re a history buff, you’ll want to take one of the Historical Society’s walking tours.
 Tours cover a variety of topics, including the town’s role in the Revolutionary War, Underground Railroad and Civil War.
 Guided tours include more than 40 sites, such as New Jersey’s oldest fire company, several Underground Railroad sites, the oldest library in New Jersey and many historic homes.

 Lily Inn is the place to stay if you’re planning a winter getaway to Burlington.
 The five-guest room bed and breakfast was built around 1700 and features 10-foot ceilings, antiques and blue marble fireplaces.
 Whether you choose the king room with spa tub or the spacious J. Howard Pugh suite with a separate sitting room, you’ll find the accommodations comfortable and convenient.
 The Inn is also home to the Riverview Restaurant, Brickwall Tavern and Dining Room, and Geraghty’s Pub.